Tec-AI-23/EchoNetDynamic/README.md

 ![image](https://github.com/Tec-AI-23/EchoNetDynamic/assets/83721976/4148ac70-0382-44ec-92a8-cdaabd31c16d)

+### Mask Approach
+The model will receive the echocardigram image and will return the mask of the left ventricle.
+The mask is an image that can only take 0's and 1's as values for each pixel.
+To train the model we will need to create the mask with help of the above mentioned coordinates.
+Since

 [^1]: Nasim, M. A. A., Munem, A. A., Islam, M., Palash, M. A. H., Haque, M. M. A., & Shah, F. M. (2023).
 Brain tumor segmentation using enhanced u-net model with empirical analysis.